 Iris joined Watsi on September 4th, 2014.
 Seven years ago, Iris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Iris' most recent donation traveled 8,700 miles to support Jesca, friendly, music-loving teenager from Tanzania, to fund mobility-restoring clubfoot treatment.
+Iris' most recent donation traveled 8,600 miles to support Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.

 Jesca is a hardworking, friendly, and sociable girl who loves music and singing in the choir at church.
 She's an 18-year-old teenager, born as the third child in a family of nine.
 Jesca was only able to study until seventh grade because she was experiencing mobility issues due to clubfoot, making going to school particularly challenging.
 Jesca's father tried to encourage his daughter to continue with school by discussing with her the the importance of education.
 However, Jesca was too concerned about going to secondary school, which is located even further away and thereby posing an even bigger challenge for her.
 Jesca has clubfoot on her left foot.
 Clubfoot is a condition in which the foot is twisted out of shape, causing difficulty walking and even wearing shoes.
 Fortunately, Jesca has now traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform a clubfoot repair surgery on June 29th, and requests support of $935 for her treatment costs.
 After treatment, Jesca will be able to walk normally and is hopeful for a better life ahead.
 Jesca describes her previous decisions about school with regret but turns an optimistic outlook for her future: "If it wasn’t for my foot I would have probably continued with school and maybe today I would be in a better position.
 I am now working but my foot is still limiting my work.
 Please help me have my foot corrected."